SparrowBrain/BackMeUp/README.md

 ### The game is listed as something like 123456_Unidentified ###
 This means that **BackMeUp** does not recongnize the given game id and cannot use a sensible name.

-If you know what game was backed up, you can enter it's id in [`games.json`](https://github.com/SparrowBrain/BackMeUp#gamesjson) file.
+If you know what game was backed up, you can enter its id in [`games.json`](https://github.com/SparrowBrain/BackMeUp#gamesjson) file.
 If folder is named `123456_Unidentified`, `123456` will be your game id.

 Better yet, you can raise an issue/pull request, so we could include the id in a future releases.